 8.2.1 About enabling data

 Analytics are capability-specific, and the present document provides the enabling data for each MDA capability in the respective tables.
-It is not restrictive or mandatory to use the analytics inputs exactly the same as the provided enabling data for implementation, and other (additional or different) data are also allowed in order to facilitate the production of analytics outputs.
+It is not restrictive or mandatory to use the analytics inputs exactly the same as the provided enabling data (including historial and current data) for implementation, and other (additional or different) data are also allowed in order to facilitate the production of analytics outputs.